HaraPay/HaraPay/README.md

 ### Future Innovations
 Crypto Debit Cards: Enable users to spend crypto directly from their HaraPay wallets.
 Virtual Debit Cards: Provide a virtual card for online transactions.
-International Card Support:Enable card services to be used globally.

 ## Impact and Scalability
 HaraPay aims to revolutionize financial services in Africa and Beyond, providing financial inclusion for millions of unbanked individuals and empowering local businesses, thereby contributing to economic growth.